Haseeb-Ahmad10/Haseeb-Ahmad10/README.md

  # 👋 Welcome to my Coding Hub.
 - I'm a Computer Systems Engineer, wanted to be a Professional Footballer but somehow landed in Technology realm.
 - Now i'm fully comitted in Technology and Innovation trying to create comfort for the people by writing efficient code.
-- Currently Working as a Full Stack Engineer with efficiency in JavaScript.
+- Currently Working as a Full Stack Engineer with efficiency in JavaScript, MERN.
 - Fun Fact: i love to read safarnama so if u know something great u can recommend me.

   ### Connect with me